aalaprana995/Robotics_And_OOP/OOP.md

 - **Base class** is at the root of the hierarchy, from which the other classes inherit, directly or indirectly.
 - These inheriting classes are known as derived classes.
 The base class defines those members that are common to the types in the hierarchy.
 - Each derived class defines those members that are specific to the derived class itself.
 - A derived class must specify the class(es) from which it intends to inherit.
-It does so in a class derivation list, which is a colon followed by a comma-separated list of base classes each of which may have an optional access specifier.
+It does so in a class **derivation list**, which is a colon followed by a comma-separated list of base classes each of which may have an optional access specifier.
  ```
  class Bulk_quote : public Quote { // Bulk_quote inherits from Quote
 public: